BuiltByHarshil/Secure-Login-System-/README.md

 - During login, the entered password is hashed and compared with the stored hash.
 - Password reset updates the stored hash for the user.

-## How to Run
-1. Make sure Python is installed.
-2. Run the script:
-   python main.py

 ## File Storage
 User credentials are stored in a local file named users.txt.